Norblit/norblit/README.md

-View Web Portoflio here: https://www.norblit.com/
+View Web Portoflio here: https://www.norblit.com/ (Redesign in progress)

 ### About me
 - My main goal is to keep learning and to obtain an internship or full-time position in Web Development!